On Equivariant Model Selection through the Lens of Uncertainty: Implementation Details

 \section{Implementation Details}

-\paragraph{Parameter counts.} \autoref{tab:model-details} shows model sizes in terms of parameter counts for all models.
-All models except \textbf{Plain} are trained with $SO(3)$ data augmentation.
+\paragraph{Training details.} \autoref{tab:model-details} shows model sizes in terms of parameter counts for all models.
 For both ModelNet40 and QM9 we follow the architecture-specific hyperparameter configurations described in \citet{vadgama2025utility}.

-\paragraph{ModelNet40 training.} Models are trained for 250 epochs with a final layer dimension of 128.
+For ModelNet40, models are trained for 250 epochs with a final layer dimension of 128.
 We use a 7375/2468/2468 train/validation/test split, sampling 1024 points per object.
 All point clouds are spatially centered and normalized, and training samples are further augmented with small random shifts drawn from $\gU([0.0, 0.1])$.

-\paragraph{QM9 training.} Models are trained for 300 epochs with a final layer dimension of 256.
+For QM9, models are trained for 300 epochs with a final layer dimension of 256.
 During training, node coordinates are normalized using a global scale and shift computed from the training set.
 We use a 110000/10000/10831 train/validation/test split.

+\paragraph{Data augmentation.} All feature extractors except \textbf{Plain} are pretrained using $SO(3)$ data augmentation.
+We treat the resulting rotational equivariance or invariance properties as implicit inductive biases learned by the feature extractor. \emph{No data augmentation} is used during fitting of the Laplace approximation and marginal likelihood computation on the training data.
+This aligns with a Bayesian perspective that the marginal likelihood should only be evaluated on real observations, not augmentations \citep{van2018learning, pmlr-v161-ober21a}.

-\paragraph{Conformal prediction sets.} In both experiments we consider standard split conformal prediction leveraging a hold-out calibration set for the conformal procedure, and evaluating on test data \citep{angelopoulos2023conformal}.
-We additionally repeat 100 random resamples of calibration and test data splits for the mean prediction set sizes (for classification) and interval widths (for regression) following \autoref{eq:setsize}.
-We set the target coverage level to $(1-\alpha) = 0.9$, \ie~a desired coverage rate of 90\%.
+\paragraph{Conformal prediction sets.} In both experiments we consider standard split conformal prediction leveraging a hold-out calibration set for the conformal procedure, and evaluate on test data \citep{angelopoulos2023conformal}.
+We randomly resample calibration and test data splits 100 times to compute mean prediction set sizes (for classification) and interval widths (for regression) following \autoref{eq:setsize}.
+Target coverage is set to $(1-\alpha) = 0.9$, \ie~a desired coverage rate of 90\%.
 We omit reporting coverage since the rate is equally satisfied across all models (by design).
-For classification we use a simple thresholding nonconformity score which ranks predictions based on the model’s confidence in the true class label \citep{sadinle2019least}.
-For regression we adopt the absolute residual between predicted and true target as a simple nonconformity score \citep{lei2017distributionfreepredictiveinferenceregression}.
+For classification we use a simple thresholding nonconformity score which ranks predictions based on the model’s confidence in the true class label, following \citet{sadinle2019least}.
+For regression we adopt the absolute residual between predicted and true target as a simple nonconformity score, following \citet{lei2017distributionfreepredictiveinferenceregression}.